 Proxy firewall devices include two components: a proxy and a firewall.

-• Proxies – Proxy servers function as intermediaries between external and internal networks.
-They anonymize the IP addresses of users.
-And they control the web content available to local network devices.
+- Proxies.
+Proxy servers function as intermediaries between external and internal networks.
+They anonymize users' IP addresses and control the web content available to local network devices.

-• Firewalls – Firewalls filter network traffic.
-They analyze packet data to determine the legitimacy of traffic.
-And they validate requests for network access if data passes pre-defined security tests.
+- Firewalls.
+Firewalls filter network traffic and analyze packet data to determine its legitimacy.
+They also validate requests for network access if data passes pre-defined security tests.

 Importance of proxy firewalls in cybersecurity

 Proxy firewalls play a critical role in many cybersecurity settings.
-This is because they are the only type of firewall without direct connections between local infrastructure and the wider internet.
-Other firewall types integrate filtering and threat detection within network devices.
-This can raise security risks, leading to network breaches.
+They are the only type of firewall without direct connections between local infrastructure and the wider internet.
+Other firewall types integrate filtering and threat detection within network devices, which can raise security risks and lead to network breaches.

 Proxy firewalls also provide application-level filtering.
 This helps security teams manage user activity on individual applications and websites.
 Firewalls can inspect application protocol traffic to detect malware, data extraction, and suspicious access requests.